 The following positions are held by faculty who carry out their administrative duties in addition to teaching; the directors (or, in one case, chair) report to the VPAA or her/his designee.
-Directors are full-time faculty who serve three-year terms as part-time administrators; they are appointed by the VPAA in consultation with Academic Council and can be reappointed.
+Directors are full-ime faculty who serve three-year terms as part-time administrators; they are appointed by the VPAA in consultation with Academic Council and can be reappointed.

-- > Director of Innovative Teaching and Engaged Learning (INTEL).
-The VPAA selects the Director for INTEL from among faculty applicants for a three-year term.
-The Director for INTEL's broad mandate is to foster pedagogical and community service initiatives in and beyond the classroom.
-The Director for INTEL oversees initiatives and faculty development supportive of institutional strategic commitments to "inquiry," active learning, service, and civic engagement.
-Specifically, the Director for INTEL fosters faculty development opportunities focused on innovative, active pedagogies, experiential/community- based learning, and effective integration of new technologies; conducts periodic workshops, "talks about teaching," and training in new pedagogies; and works with the Office of Civic Engagement and Service learning to facilitate relationships between faculty and community partners for service-learning opportunities. - > Director of the Office of Gender and Sexuality Equity.
-The Director oversees the operation of the Office of Gender and Sexuality Equity.
-This office strives to develop and maintain safe, inclusive, and validating environments at VWU that value and support all genders and sexual identities.
-It educates campus members about the intersectionality of gender and sexuality with race, ethnicity, class, sex, ability, age, nationality, and belief systems by continuously engaging in dialogue with students, staff, faculty, alumni, and the broader community.
-The Office also works with other campus organizations to promote programs that support and educate about gender and sexuality equity. - > Director of Academic Effectiveness.
-The Director, along with the Chief Assessment Administrator for Academic Programs, guides the work of the Academic Effectiveness Program, whose purpose is "to ensure ongoing demonstration of student learning as well as continuous improvement in the curriculum and educational support services."
-The Chair and Chief Administrator lead the Academic Effectiveness Committee, whose members assist faculty and staff "to annually collect, assess, analyze, evaluate, and report on program-specific learning outcomes" and other aspects of academic assessment.
+- ➤ Director of Academic Effectiveness.
+The Director guides the work of the Academic Effectiveness Program, whose purpose is "to ensure ongoing demonstration of student learning as well as continuous improvement in the curriculum and educational support services."
+The Chair leads the Academic Effectiveness Committee, whose members assist faculty and staff "to annually collect, assess, analyze, evaluate, and report on program-specific learning outcomes" and other aspects of academic assessment.
 (Please see Appendix A-1 for additional details on the operation of the AEC.) - > Director of Sustainability.
 The director provides leadership for all campus sustainability efforts and initiatives.
 They chair the Environmental Issues Council (EIC) and serve as adviser to student environmental groups such as Marlins Go Green.
 They compile the annual reports on campus energy usage and carbon emissions, in conjunction with representatives from the physical plant and other campus offices.
 They supervise the campus sustainability and Greer Center/landscaping work study students.
 They serve as the contact person for the Greer Environmental Sciences Center, including arranging outside tours and authorizing use of the Greer Center by outside environmental groups.
-The director reports to the Kenneth R. Perry Dean of the Joan P. Brock

-School of Mathematics and Natural Sciences, but will interact with many campus constituents across disciplines.

-Director of Nursing and Allied Health.
+The director reports to the Kenneth R. Perry Dean of the Joan P. Brock School of Mathematics and Natural Sciences, but will interact with many campus constituents across disciplines. - ➤ Director of Nursing and Allied Health.
 The Director of Nursing and Allied Health is responsible for the overall planning, direction, organization, and operation of the Joint Bachelor of Science in Nursing (BSN) Program at VWU with Sentara College of Health Sciences (SCOHS).
 The director also provides guidance to students interested in any of the allied health professions.